Skip to main content

 by Katharine Schellman - Fiction, Historical Fiction, Historical Mystery, Mystery

 Vivian Kelly has finally created a home and a family at the glamorous speakeasy known as The Nightingale.
-In the underground world of 1920s New York City, everyone has a secret to keep and they’re on the Nightingale's dance floor to leave those secrets behind.
-But sometimes it takes more than a dance to escape your past.
-When a stranger from Chicago shows up at The Nightingale looking to settle old scores, Vivian and the Nightingale's owner send him packing.
-They soon discover that the stranger was just a warning.
-Slowly, the people who have made The Nightingale their home realize that someone is following them who won’t stop until they unravel a mystery: a missing girl, a boy out for revenge, and a truck full of cash that disappeared in a job gone horribly wrong.
-Vivian just wants to protect the people she loves, and she's willing to dig into the dirt of the past to make it happen.
+When a stranger from Chicago shows up there looking to settle old scores, Vivian and the Nightingale's owner, the mysterious and alluring Honor Huxley, send him packing.
+They soon discover, though, that the stranger was just a warning.
+Slowly, the people who have made The Nightingale their home realize that someone is following them --- and won’t stop until they unravel a mystery that’s been cold for years: a missing girl, a boy out for revenge, and a truck full of cash that disappeared in a job gone horribly wrong.
+Vivian just wants to protect the people she loves and is willing to dig into the dirt of the past to make it happen.
+But she has more to lose than ever before.

 by Katharine Schellman - Fiction, Historical Fiction, Historical Mystery, Mystery